Those who missed the Anders’ Army

 On the anniversary of the Battle of Grunwald

-On 15 August 1943, on the 533th anniversary of the Battle of Grunwald, in in Seltsy located on the Oka River in the Soviet Union, the oath mentioned above was delivered by the Polish soldiers.
-What must the “wanderers of yesterday” have felt when they pledged their allegiance to the Soviet Union, which made them wanderers?!
-Only they can answer this question…
+On the 15th of August 1943, on the 533th anniversary of the Battle of Grunwald, in Seltsy on the Soviet Union’s Oka River, the above-mentioned oath was delivered by Polish soldiers.
+What must the “wanderers of yesterday” have felt when they pledged their allegiance to the Soviet Union, the very country which had forced them into a wandering life?!
+We cannot imagine and they are the only ones who can rightfully answer that question…

-The day to take an oath was not accidental – the anniversary of the Battle of Grunwald was to commemorate the victory over the Teutonic Knights, identified with the Germans.
+The day chosen for the oath taking was not accidental – the anniversary of the Battle of Grunwald was for commemoration of the victory over the Teutonic Knights, who are identified with the Germans.

-It would seem that the soldiers of The Polish 1st Tadeusz Kościuszko Infantry Division were ready to fight.
-It was just a semblance.
-They were not sufficiently trained and they were sent to the frontline in October 1943.
-The Battle of Lenino was their baptism of fire, in which they suffered very heavy losses.
+To all intents and purposes, it seemed that the soldiers of The Polish 1st Tadeusz Kościuszko Infantry Division were ready to fight.
+It was however, just an illusion.
+When sent off to the frontline in October 1943 they had not been adequately trained.
+The Battle of Lenino was their baptism of fire, in which they suffered significantly heavy losses.

-They returned to the front next summer .
-In the following months they did not spare their blood.
-They fought against the Germans, reaching the Oder River, and after crossing it, they took part in the assault on Berlin.
+They returned to the front next summer.
+In the following months their blood was not spared.
+They fought against the Germans, reaching the Oder River, and after its crossing, they took part in the assault on Berlin.

-While talking about the Poles fighting under the command of General Zygmunt Berling, it is always necessary to remember that ordinary, common soldiersdid not know for what purpose the new Polish army was being created.
-They had no clue what Stalin and his associates, including Polish communists with Wanda Wasilewska as the head, were planning.
-They just wanted to escape from Soviet captivity and fight – not only against the Germans but also for the improvement of their fates.
+When making mention of the Poles fighting under the command of General Zygmunt Berling, it is always necessary to remember that the common soldier had little idea of the purpose behind the creation of the new Polish army.
+They were completely in the dark about what Stalin and his associates, including Polish communists with Wanda Wasilewska at their head, were planning.
+They only desired to escape from Soviet captivity and fight – not only against the Germans but also for the improvement of their own fortunes.